TheGoldenChicken/P-pipe/dev_log.md

 - Likely start with multimodality, seems easiest and most juice for the squeeze
 - Then go on with judgement
 - Then finally active learning (seems difficult and not muchg ain from it...)

+# 26/11 - 01/12-2025

+Had a meeting with Nicki, mostly about report structure.
+In general, it will follow this overall structure:

+- Abstract
+- Introduction
+- Theory / Methodology
+  - ML, MLOps, DevOps, MLOps Maturity Model, etc.
+  - All overall subjects used (testing, but not pytesting, backends, but not rocket, etc.)
+- Project studies
+  - Quantitative and qualitative studies
+- Solution ideas and proposals
+- P-pipe introduction
+  - "Demo" of desired product
+  - State of current product
+  - Overview of modules (should probably just be a flowchart looking thing)
+- Development "Story"
+  - Primer: Overall tools used
+  - 'Ramble' about tool choices dependent on experience rather than merit
+  - Development of, and choices made in various versions
+- Discussion / Possible improvements
+  - What could be done differently?
+  - Did very structured way of working make sense?
+- Conclusion
+- References
+- Appendix

+Overall, Nicki emphasized angling the report as more of an experience piece / guide - a kind of collection of experiences for future implementors..
+He also emphasized the importance of ensuring people know what kind of report it is in the beginning - it can be annoying to read halfway through a report only to figure out it ain't that kind fo report by the end.

+About the questionaires and interviews and such, he didn't appear to put much importance.
+They could back up the project, but the act of implementing something appeared to be important enough, even *if* it turns out it doesn't make sense to make - then I've just made something cool that doesn't do much for the good of man ig.

+In Nickis opinion, the most important part is simply to get writing on many of the methodology and "story" parts as possible - we can always change it later.
+To that end, I've started writing the development of the first MVP version, splitting it somewhat up into "Database", "Backend", "Dispatcher", and "Testing".

+I've given up on trying to make it perfectly in chronological order - That doesn't make sense really.
+A lot of images, code snippets, links, and such, I don't include yet, I'll make later.
+I also have the idea to either link in the appendix, or through references, to my own Github issues descrbing the work done on various parts of the project.
+That seems like a very descriptive way of doing things.

+A lot of the explanation now seems to focused around "this tool or that tool", which as far as I understood from Nicki, appeared a good way to explain one's choices, and even so, the choice of writing specific code snippets is not really important.
+I might need a more structured way of making these comparisons, right now it seems fairly...random.

+Finally, Nicki suggested making the judgement module over the multimodal data support.
+His argument being that it will more than the other parts, "finish" the program.
+Moreover, feedback is pretty important.
+I overall agree, and then again, it doesn't seem like ALL that much work to implement it.
+I've made the subtasks as Github issues, and right now, it seeems like more of the same, so we just have to add an extra two tables, with Rust schemas, some endpoints, and some additions to the automatic scheduler.

+I decided that students will answer requests for data and predictions by way of calling a PUT endpoint.
+This way, they can just upload their answer as an attached .json, which the server can validate in a minimal way.
+In the same manner, the PUT endpoint can be made so the request is automatically scheduled to be validated, moved to completed_requests, etc.